Dispatches

 The agentic enterprise stopped being a slide

 ServiceNow's Knowledge 2026 conference was where the agent narrative finally got concrete numbers.
-Their Autonomous Workforce β€” AI specialists spanning IT, CRM, HR, finance, legal, procurement, and security β€” is already resolving 91% of cases across the customer base without human reassignment (Fortune).
+Their Autonomous Workforce, a set of AI specialists spanning IT, CRM, HR, finance, legal, procurement and security, is already resolving 91% of cases across the customer base without human reassignment (Fortune).
 That's the kind of statistic I would have laughed out of a vendor meeting two years ago.
 I'm not laughing now.

-Microsoft's 2026 Work Trend Index, released this month, analyzed over 100,000 anonymized Copilot conversations and found 49% support cognitive work β€” analysis, problem-solving, evaluation β€” rather than rote drafting (Microsoft WorkLab).
+Microsoft's 2026 Work Trend Index, released this month, analysed over 100,000 anonymised Copilot conversations and found 49% support cognitive work, meaning analysis, problem-solving and evaluation rather than rote drafting (Microsoft WorkLab).
 That distinction matters because it's the difference between AI as a typewriter and AI as a thinking partner.

-The IBM 2026 CEO Study found that 76% of surveyed organizations now have a Chief AI Officer, up from 26% in 2025.
+The IBM 2026 CEO Study found that 76% of surveyed organisations now have a Chief AI Officer, up from 26% in 2025.
 Meta announced 2026 AI capex of $115–135 billion, roughly double 2025 (Crescendo AI News).
 Gartner is projecting that 40% of enterprise apps will ship task-specific AI agents this year, up from under 5% in 2025 (Gartner).

-Here's what nobody on a keynote stage will tell you: we are not in the steep part of the S-curve anymore β€” we are in the awkward middle.
+We are past the steep part of the S-curve and into the awkward middle.
 The capability is real.
 The benchmarks are real.
 The capex is real.
-But the organizational muscle to absorb it is not yet real for most enterprises, and that gap is where the next two years will be won or lost.
+But the organisational muscle to absorb it is not yet real for most enterprises, and that gap is where the next two years will be won or lost.

-If I were advising a board today β€” and I am, several β€” I'd say three things.
+I am advising several boards on exactly this right now, and I say three things.
 First, stop chasing models.
-The model layer is commoditizing faster than any layer I've watched in thirty years; bet on workflows, data, and judgment.
+The model layer is commoditising faster than any layer I've watched in thirty years, so put your weight behind workflows, data and judgement.
 Second, take sovereign AI seriously even if you're not regulated; the regulatory perimeter is moving toward you.
-Third, the agent transition is not a tooling exercise β€” it's an org design exercise.
-The companies that win will rewrite their org charts, not just their procurement contracts.
+Third, the agent transition is an org design exercise, and treating it as a tooling exercise is the most common way it fails.
+The companies that win will rewrite their org charts as well as their procurement contracts.

 The arc bent in the last four weeks.
 It didn't snap.
 But it bent.